 As regards accessibility, data in their original form, as long as they are machine-readable, are easier and more consistently searchable.

-5.2.2 Recommendation
+5.2.2 Recommendations

 Preliminary Recommendation #1 The Working Group could recommend that it is not desirable to make transformation of contact information mandatory.
 Any parties requiring transformation are free to do it ad hoc outside the Whois replacement system.
 As outlined above, consistency would be an issue.